eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MAD-X Theory Intermediate.md

 beta* is the beta at the location of the IP
 L* is the length from the IP at which we can start to add elements

+LHC superconductive magnets has strong hysteresis (switch branch of histeresis with changing dI/dt direction)

+beta block is a data structure

+write phase advance in terms of angles

+When you do a twiss on a range, you need to specify the initial conditions (beta0)